tomasohCHOM/csuf-cpsc-240/README.md

 # CSUF CPSC 240

-This is a repo containing my work done in CPSC 240 (x86 Assembly).
+This repository contains all the assignments, exams, and examples that I have done from taking CPSC 240 with Floyd Holliday (x86-64 Assembly).

+NOTE: Assignments 5 and 6 were not graded, so I decided not to complete them for that exact reason.